sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 #### Serverless Framework App Architecture

-So far in this guide we've only created a single serverless service.
-But Serverless apps can be made up of multiple services and the app as a whole is deployed to the same environment.
+Serverless Framework apps can be made up of multiple services and the app as a whole is deployed to the same environment.

 ![Serverless Framework App Architecture](/assets/diagrams/serverless-framework-app-architecture.png)